Investing Investing Basics

 Bottom line

 VTI and VTO are both low-cost, diversified ETFs with strong performance.
-VTI provides a well-rounded portfolio, as it aims to track the performance of the entire U.S. stock market.
+While VTI aims to track the performance of the entire U.S. stock market, VOO tracks just the stocks in the S&P 500, limiting it to large-cap stocks.